Code-Break0/SecureAuthSystem/README.md

 ### How to Use
 1. Download and install either MAMP/XAMPP (alternatively individually download php, mysql, and an apache server if you know what you are doing)
+2. Ensure you are using an up to date version of PHP.
+I tested with version 8 but 7 should work however I have not tested it myself.
-2. Copy and paste all files into the public directory
+3. Copy and paste all files into the public directory
-3. Start mysql and apache server services
+4. Start mysql and apache server services
-4. Done!
+5. Done!
 It should be that easy